vasudhau/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-The daily activity pattern is
+The average daily activity pattern is

 ```r
 dayline<-ggplot(stepstakenper5min,aes(x=interval,y=meansteps))+geom_line()+